mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 Is there an advantage to less support in terms of setting out a pathway which participants cover step by step.
 Or is the process of working on a sprawling problem which seems unmanagable, but which in with participants have to

-### Design patterns as a "middle level" construct to open door to more concrete and abstract
+### Design patterns as a "middle level" construct to open door to more concrete and abstract (Wider focus)

 In the introduction of this thesis I highlighted some of the challenges for inclusivity and motivation of more abstract approaches including a perscriptive approach to Computational Thinking.